Financial-Times/tapper/README.md

+# !!!
+This repository would be changed to private on 30th of September !!!

 # Tapper - Zipkin client for Elixir.

 Implements an interface for recording traces and sending them to a [Zipkin](http://zipkin.io/) server.